julianperrott/WowClassicGrindBot/README.md

     9. Click `5.
 Frame Configuration`
     10. Click `Auto Configure and Restart`

-## 5. The bot should restart and when it starts it should show the dashboard page.
+## 5. The bot should restart and show the dashboard page.

 ## 6. Configure the Wow Client - Interface Options